-- The decision to convert is final.
+- Beginning in 2018, the decision to convert is final.
 Conversions create taxable income for the calendar year in which the conversion is completed.
-A conversion cannot be undone. - Partial or systematic conversions can provide more tax control.
+Any conversion in 2018 or later years is final. - Partial or systematic conversions can provide more tax control.
 To help keep taxes under control, you may also want to consider converting only a portion of your IRA assets or systematically converting a certain amount or percentage over a period of years.
 One common strategy is converting amounts that keep you within your current income tax bracket. - Convert in years when your investments are undervalued.
 Because you are not required to sell your investments to convert them, you may want to consider converting only those investments that may currently be undervalued. - Conversions do not satisfy RMDs.
 If you are subject to required minimum distributions and you consider converting your retirement accounts to a Roth IRA, you must take any RMD for the current year before converting.
 RMDs cannot be converted to a Roth IRA and even though a conversion may be treated as a taxable distribution from your traditional IRA, it does not satisfy your RMD. - Converting non-deductible contributions can create taxable income when funding through the "back door".
 If you have made after-tax (non-deductible) contributions to your traditional IRA, keep in mind that all IRA accounts you own are treated as one when determining the taxable amount of a conversion.
 Annually funding a non-deductible

 - traditional IRA and immediately converting it to a Roth IRA is sometimes referred to as funding a Roth IRA through the "back door".
 Even if held in a separate account, you cannot selectively convert your non-deductible contributions.
-Other taxable IRA balances, such as earnings, deductible contributions, or rollover contributions, would be included in a pro-rata calculation of the income taxes due. - Plan to Roth IRA conversions can be accomplished through direct rollovers from your employer.
-If you have separated from service, retired or met another distributable event from your employer's retirement plan, you can complete a conversion to a Roth IRA through a direct rollover of the taxable amounts in your plan, such as employee pre-tax contributions or employer contributions. - In-plan Roth Conversions are available through some employer retirement plans.
+Other taxable IRA balances, such as earnings, deductible contributions, or rollover contributions, would be included in a pro-rata calculation of the income taxes due.

+- Plan to Roth IRA conversions can be

+accomplished through direct rollovers from

+your employer.
+If you have separated from

+service, retired or met another distributable

+event from your employer's retirement plan,

+you can complete a conversion to a Roth IRA

+through a direct rollover of the taxable amounts

+in your plan, such as employee pre-tax

+contributions or employer contributions.

+- In-plan Roth Conversions are available through some employer retirement plans.
 If you are still working and your employer offers designated Roth accounts in your 401(k), 403(b), or 457(b) plans, they may also provide the ability to convert your pre-tax balances to a Roth account within the plan.
+Keep in mind that unlike Roth IRAs, the value of these designated Roth accounts is included in the plan's RMD calculations.
 They are not required to offer this option so check with your plan's administrator to see if this option is available to you.